-Since it demolishes target matter to component atoms, scour swords largely disregard armor, weapons used to block them, or the morphs that they are inevitably used against when they are swung.
+Since it demolishes target matter to component atoms, scour swords largely disregard armor, weapons used to block them, or the morphs that they are inevitably used against.
 Likewise, they can create hull breaches on spaceships or habitats with less than a foot of matter separating them from vacuum with very little effort.
 If a habitat knows about scour swords, they are likely banned.

-A critical hit with a scour sword causes a wound immediately (rather than bypassing armor, as scour swords already bypass all armor).
+A critical hit with a scour sword causes a wound immediately.
 [Expensive (Minimum 30,000)]